 The tuple $\mathbf{S}$ represents variables that are not outputs of the local kernel but are needed to evaluate the downstream objective.
 In a CKSC diagram, these variables may include passthrough wires, reference variables, or other trace variables.
 The measure $\lambda$ represents the joint law of the local input and context variables induced by the part of the diagram upstream of the local kernel.

-Definition~\ref{def:admissible_local_parameter_gradient_operator} is intentionally local.
+Definition~\ref{def:admissible_local_parameter_gradient_operator} is local.
 It does not require the whole diagram to be differentiable at once.
-It only requires that, once the local input and context distribution is fixed, the derivative of the local expected downstream objective can be represented as the expectation of a tracewise quantity $G_{k,Q}$.
+It requires that, once the local input and context distribution is fixed, the derivative of the local expected objective can be represented as the expectation of the trace-wise quantity $G_{k,Q}$.